Cmiller132/Hexo-RL-Project/Docs/game.md

 | 2 threats with disjoint block cells | Depends on geometry |
 | 3+ threats with no common block cells | **No — game is won** |

-The real strategic endgame: accumulating non-overlapping hot windows across different axes until no pair of blocking placements can cover them all.

 ### Two placements per turn